shubhiupa19/journal-ai/README.md

 # 🧠 AI Journaling App – Cognitive Distortion Analyzer

+⚠️ This project was built using a fine-tuned Cohere Classify model prior to API deprecation in Sept 2025.
+The live endpoint is no longer available, but code remains as reference.

 This is a journaling web app that helps users become more aware of their negative thinking patterns.
 It uses a **fine-tuned Cohere Classify model** to detect **cognitive distortions** like Overgeneralization, Mind Reading, and All-or-Nothing Thinking.

 Built with [Next.js 13+ (App Router)](https://nextjs.org/) and Cohere's V2 API.